NathanWailes/upwork/2018/02/log_to_db_processor/solution_README.md

 # Approach used in coding up the solution

 1. First, figure out how to parse the log into individual entries.
-2. Then, figure out how to parse each entry into its consitutient keys and values.
+2. Then, figure out how to parse each entry into its constituent keys and values.
 3. Finally, store the keys and values in a sqlite database.

 # Good-to-know